Your membership has expired

 More on Shopping Smart

-Rising prices are having a dramatic impact on many Americans.
-Fourteen percent of U.S. households were coping with food insecurity in September, according to research by Purdue University’s Center for Food Demand Analysis and Sustainability.
+The rising costs are having a dramatic impact on many Americans.
+Fourteen percent of U.S. households were coping with food insecurity in September, according to research by Purdue University’s Center for Food Demand Analysis and Sustainability in West Lafayette, Ind.
 That’s up from 12.5 percent at the start of the year.

 “Think of that as an extra 5-plus million people who meet the U.S. Department of Agriculture definition of food insecurity,” says Joseph Balagtas, interim director of the center.
 “The current economic conditions are putting even more households in a situation where they’re having trouble putting food on the table.”

-In a nod to complaints over grocery prices, the Trump administration announced last week that it will lift tariffs on imports such as coffee, beef, bananas, and tomatoes.
+In a nod to complaints about grocery store prices, the Trump administration announced last month that it will lift tariffs on imports such as coffee, beef, bananas, and tomatoes.

-To help you understand what’s straining your budget, including the impact of tariffs, we’ve been monitoring prices on 16 popular products since mid-May, everything from coffee to an infant car seat, a microwave oven, and a popular pickup truck.
-And in that time, we’ve seen some telling shifts.
+To help you understand what’s straining your budget, including the impact of tariffs, we’ve been monitoring prices on 16 popular products since mid-May, everything from coffee to a popular pickup truck.
+And in that time, we’ve seen some telling shifts—significant increases in the cost of the microwave, washing machine, vacuum cleaner, infant car seat, and portable generator.
+In recent months, the average price of the 9.6-ounce can of Folger’s coffee has inched up by $2.40, too.

 Despite some hikes, though, consumers have still been able to find deals, especially on appliances and other durable goods.
 That’s partly because manufacturers rushed to ship their products to the U.S. during an early 90-day pause in tariffs.